Friday, 11 December 2009

 The alcohol fuelled hatred left the lower Falls and Divis covered by debris, as drunken fools fell over themselves.
 As we walked past two girls they began to burn a "Northern Ireland" flag, whilst wrapped in my flag.
 This is a great insult to me and should be an insult to other Republicans.
 If they insist on flauting the fact that they are bigoted bastards, I would appreciate if they didn't do so whilst wrapped in the Irish Tricolour, a flag of peace.

-ther the disgusting behaviour they were actually hijacking and joyriding cars.
+To further the disgusting behaviour they were actually hijacking and joyriding cars.
 What in the name of our good God was the point or logic behind that.
 It is completely non Republican.
 It is detrimental to society.

 The people lining the lower Falls and Divis tonight where no better than the Bigoted fools that danced around the eleventh night bonfires faluting hatred of everything Irish and Catholic.